-On Thursday 18 May we held Wolfson's first City Party - a drinks reception and professional networking event at the London office of White & Case LLP (5 Old Broad Street, EC2N 1DW).
-As well as an opportunity to network with fellow Wolfson alumni, this event included a short presentation by Dr Ramana Ramaswamy (1986) about recent developments in the financial markets, particularly in relation to Brexit and the election of Donald Trump.
+On Thursday 18 May we held Wolfson’s first City Party -- a drinks reception and professional networking event at the London office of White & Case LLP.
+As well as an opportunity to network with fellow Wolfson alumni, the event included a short presentation by Dr Ramana Ramaswamy (1986) about recent developments in the financial markets, particularly in relation to Brexit and the election of Donald Trump

 Even though the Master of Studies courses take place outside Full Term, College is always a welcoming and friendly place.
 More than that, Wolfson provides an unstuffy, interdisciplinary environment in which to research and discover more about one's subject (mine was Interdisciplinary Design for the Built Environment, which is enough words for a thesis on its own) and everyone else's interests too (try stopping them mid-flow at Formal Hall and you'll soon know).